- 09 August 2018

 INTERFAITH ALLIANCE FOR SAFER COMMUNITIES: CHILD DIGNITY ONLINE

-Forty Three (43) faith leaders from Sub-Sahran African countries including representatives from faith-based organizations, governments, international and grassroots organizations, have commited to prevent and end online child exploitation and violence.
+Forty Three (43) faith leaders from Sub-Saharan African countries including representatives from faith-based organizations, governments, international and grassroots organizations, have committed to prevent and end online child exploitation and violence.
 Participants met in Nairobi, Kenya for the 3rd Pre-Event Workshop on 7th August 2018 ahead of the Interfaith Alliance for Safer Communities Global Forum scheduled to take place in Abu Dhabi, United Arab Emirates (U.A.E) in November 2018.
 The workshop, which was organized by the U.A.E Government in partnership with Arigatou International – Nairobi, discussed the challenges of online child sexual exploitation in Sub-Saharan Africa, and created awareness of the problem and advocated for its ending.

 The Senior Advisor on Peace, Cohesion, and Conflict Resolution to the President of the Republic of Kenya, Rev. Dr. Samuel Kobia, made the opening Keynote address, calling on faith and global leaders to unite against online child sexual exploitation.
 Rev. Kobia pointed to the alarming statistics of online child abuse and urged faith leaders to do more to alleviate the problem.
 He highlighted the constant fear that leaders, elders and parents have to endure everyday concerning their children being exploited unless they do something about it.